TGoddessana/flask-moreshell/CONTRIBUTING.md

 Open a [pull request] to submit changes to this project.

-Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
-- Include unit tests.
-This project maintains 100% code coverage.
-- If your changes add functionality, update the documentation accordingly.
+warning:: this project is still in its early stages. still, CI-CD workflow is not yet implemented. so do not worry to much about the test(coverage, mypy, typeguard or etc). our first priority is to get the project have a stable test workflow.

 Feel free to submit early, though—we can always iterate on this.

 To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command:

 ```console
 $ nox --session=pre-commit -- install